-Attachments 1 Location plan of land to be dedicated as road reserve.
+Attachment 1 Location plan of land to be dedicated as road reserve.

-- 1 CONCURS with the dedication of the land, as detailed and contained in Attachment 1 and 2 to this Report, as road under Section 56 of the Land Administration Act; - 2 REQUIRES Main Roads WA to indemnify the City of Joondalup against any claims arising from the dedication of the land.
+- 1 CONCURS with the dedication of the land, as detailed and contained in Attachment 1 to Report CJ079-04/05, as road under Section 56 of the Land Administration Act: - 2 REQUIRES Main Roads WA to indemnify the City of Joondalup against any claims arising from the dedication of the land.